ARE YOU LOOKING FOR AN INSPIRATIONAL SPEAKER?

-His latest adaptation of DH Lawrence’s novella The Virgin and the Gypsy was broadcast on BBC R4 in 2017 and is currently being developed as a musical drama for the stage.
+Dan’s latest adaptation of DH Lawrence’s novella The Virgin and the Gypsy was also broadcast on BBC R4 in 2017.

 Atching Tan was a multi-strand project that weaved together drama, history, and education.